johnskimca/ToDoList/README.md

 Built With
 ---
-JavaScript (jQuery) HTML All Styling Done Through CSS with font-awesome icons.
+JavaScript (jQuery), HTML, All Styling Done Through CSS with font-awesome icons.